nodejs/undici/docs/Client.md

 * **pipelining** `number | null` (optional) - Default: `1` - The amount of concurrent requests to be sent over the single TCP/TLS connection according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-6.3.2).
 Carefully consider your workload and environment before enabling concurrent requests as pipelining may reduce performance if used incorrectly.
 Pipelining is sensitive to network stack settings as well as head of line blocking caused by e.g. long running requests.
 Set to `0` to disable keep-alive connections.
 * **socketPath** `string | null` (optional) - Default: `null` - An IPC endpoint, either Unix domain socket or Windows named pipe.
 * **tls** `TlsOptions | null` (optional) - Default: `null` - An options object which in the case of `https` will be passed to [`tls.connect`](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback).
+* **strictContentLength** `Boolean` (optional) - Default: `true` - Whether to treat request content length mismatches as errors.
+If true, an error is thrown when the request content-length header doesn't match the length of the request body.

 ### Example - Basic Client instantiation